 Years with the Y: 6 years in total.

 Craig’s initial role was Aquatics Coordinator with YMCA Victoria at the Fawkner Swim Centre in Coburg, which was within weeks of arriving in Australia from Scotland on a working holiday visa.
 His second role with the Y commenced in 2017, as Manager of Recreation and Communities for both Ballarat Y and Grampians Y (as they were merging to become one).

 His degree in product design engineering may at first seem an unlikely incumbant for a leadership role within the Y, which is very much a people-orientated organisation.

-But Craig Mathieson, currently Acting Chief Executive with the Y for the Ballarat/Grampians, quickly saw the Y was a rich environment for putting ideas into practice.
+But Craig Mathieson, appointed Chief Executive for Y Ballarat in mid 2022, after a period as Acting CEO, quickly saw the Y was a rich environment for putting ideas into practice.